 Any type of passcode can be used anytime you see a “Passcode” field on the NetID+ login page.
 Here are the type of passcodes available to you, and how they can be generated:

-You can use any of the Series 4 Yubikeys (Yubikey 4, Yubikey 4 Nano, or Yubikey 4C) with NetID+.
+You can use any of the Yubikeys, except the FIDO U2F Security Key, with NetID+.
 Please follow instructions on the Yubico website for purchasing a Yubikey, downloading configuration software and configuring your Yubikey.

 Downloading the Yubikey Personalization Tool:

 You can retrieve the Yubikey Personalization Tool installer for Mac OS X, Windows and Linux from http://www.yubico.com/products/services-software/personalization-tools/use/ (under “Cross-Platform Tool”).

 If you are already using this YubiKey with an existing service, the following steps will overwrite the stored secret for that service.
 You should also realize that every time you open the Yubico OTP tab, it generates a new Public Identity, Private Identity, and Secret Key, but that these are not written to the token unless you actually click Write Configuration.
 There is no way to read your existing Public Identity, Private Identity, and Secret Key off the token once it has been written.